ivanbetancxurt/homemade-linear-regressor/README.md

 ## Motivation

 The idea of linear regression dates back to more than 2 centuries ago.
-A cornerstone of statistics, this model elegant, fast, and easily interpretable, making it a great first choice for exploratory data analysis.
+A cornerstone of statistics, this model is elegant, fast, and easily interpretable, making it a great first choice for exploratory data analysis.

 ## Mathematical Foundations